 a blood relative (for example, a child, brother, sister or parent)

 your daughter-in-law or son-in-law.

 Will I be able to buy the land from my landlord?

-As of 2004, 1991 Act tenants can formally register their interest in buying the land they rent from their landlord.
-If your landlord decides to sell, they must then offer you first refusal.
+You can formally register your interest in buying the land you rent from their landlord.
+If your landlord later decides to sell, they must then offer you first refusal.
 This is known as the 'right to buy'.

 If you are interested in buying the land you rent at any point in the future, you should send a notice of interest to the Keeper of the Register of Community Interests in Land.
 You can download a notice and order a right to buy information pack at the Registers of Scotland website.
 There's a small fee for registering.

 You must also send a copy of the notice to your landlord, so they know you're interested.
 You will need to renew your registration every five years, in order to remain on the register, which will incur a small fee.